paceyconning/EvoWorld/README.md

 **Tagline**: *Watch as humanoids rise from survival to sentience – a world that evolves without your hand, rendered in stunning detail with creative viewing modes.*

+---

+**Note:**
+- This project uses a living context file: **CONTEXT.md**.
+It contains the up-to-date project vision, architecture, roadmap, and critical issues.
+Please reference it for the latest status and development priorities.
+- CI/CD workflows have been removed for now.
+If automated testing or deployment is needed in the future, they can be re-enabled.

+---

 ## Vision

 EvoWorld is a **single-user, persistent simulation** where the user acts as a **passive observer**, witnessing the **autonomous evolution** of humanoid lifeforms.
 The simulation runs continuously, driven by **AI-driven emergent behavior**, **environmental challenges**, and **internal social dynamics**.